CHARLOTTE – The roster page on every NFL team's website lists players by their last name, then their first name.

 Come Tuesday, when the Panthers returned to practice, Russell took most of the first-team reps.

 "Anderson has done a great job for us.
 He competes very hard," head coach Ron Rivera said.
 "He did a nice job the other night, and he'll get another opportunity.
-We're going to mix
+We're going to mix Robert Lester in as well, and we'll see how those guys compete."

 Lester was a longshot of sorts this time last year, an undrafted rookie who made the practice squad and quickly ascended to the 53-man roster, playing in 12 games with four starts.
-This preseason Lester has his hands full with Russell, who is vying for a roster spot alongside veteran acquisitions
+This preseason Lester has his hands full with Russell, who is vying for a roster spot alongside veteran acquisitions Roman Harper – who is currently out with a toe injury – and Thomas DeCoud.

 Russell is a bit of a veteran himself – a veteran journeyman.